Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 When you have to place the view, normally you do as described above.

-However, there are cases in which you really prefer to just navigate your model, especially if it's very large, like environments or some architectural model.
+However, there are cases in which you really prefer to just navigate your model, especially if it is very large, like environments or some architectural model.
 In these cases viewing the model in perspective mode has limitations, for example after zooming a lot of panning is extremely uncomfortable and difficult, or you apparently cannot move the camera any nearer.
 As an example,